sedryx-sedky/SedryxHycrypta/README.md

 │       ├── 🔈 Interview_Clip.mp4
 │       └── 🔈 Protest_Footage.mp4
 ```
-Each folder in the system supports two access modes: primary and duress.
-Within a directory there exist a set of subfolders and files that are said to be shared, allowing read and write operations by both modes.
-Additionaly, however, each mode posses their own hidden subdirectories, inaccassible to the other mode.
-In the example above, folders marked with `*` are visible only in the primary mode, and those marked with `!` are visible only in the duress mode.
+Each folder supports two access modes: primary and duress.
+Subfolders and files within a directory may be either:

+* **Shared**: accessible in both modes,

+* **Primary-only**: accessible exclusively in primary mode (`*`),

+* **Duress-only**: accessible exclusively in duress mode (`!`).

-Access modes are recursively enforced: once a directory is accessed in a given mode, all its descendants are automatically interpreted in the same mode.
-This prevents mode escalation and ensures mode isolation within any given subtree.
+Access modes are recursively enforced.
+Once a folder is opened in a particular mode, all its descendants are interpreted under the same mode.
+This prevents escalation or leakage between modes and guarantees complete isolation of access contexts.

-Each folder may be protected with two passwords: a primary password and a duress password.
-Entering a password grants access to the folder in the corresponding mode.
-Crucially, passwords work independently of the parent folder's state, meaning a user can unlock and access a deeply nested folder directly, even if its ancestors remain locked or hidden.
-This decoupling allows granular sharing of specific folders without revealing the broader structure.
+Each folder can be protected by two independent passwords: a primary password and a duress password.
+Entering either grants access in the corresponding mode.
+Crucially, access is non-hierarchical—a folder can be unlocked directly without requiring decryption or knowledge of its parent directories.
+This decoupled access model enables secure and granular sharing of individual subdirectories without exposing the broader structure.

-Moreover, the system is designed to prevent metadata leakage.
-The existence of folders that have not been unlocked remains undiscoverable, protecting against both inference attacks and accidental disclosure under coercion.
+Furthermore, the system is designed to eliminate metadata leakage.
+The existence of any folder not explicitly unlocked remains completely undiscoverable.
+Neither adversaries nor coerced users can infer the presence of hidden content.

 ### Example Scenarios
 1. #### Accessing the Root with the Primary Password
-Reveals all shared content and the primary-only directories:
+Reveals shared content and primary-mode folders:

 ```
 📁 Root